Why choose us?

 DO I HAVE TO GO TO MEDIATION?

-In order to send an application to the court you must show that you have at least thought about family mediation, by way of going to a Mediation Details Evaluation conference– called a MIAM.
-A MIAM is accepted a family mediator who will describe how mediation works, evaluate whether it is suitable for your case and answer any issues or concerns you may have about mediation.
-You can read out supreme guide to a MIAM here.
+In order to send an application to the court you must show that you have at least thought about family mediation, by way of going to a Mediation Information Assessment Meeting – called a MIAM.
+A MIAM is the first meeting when a family mediator will describe how mediation works, evaluate whether it is suitable for your case and answer any issues or concerns you may have about mediation.
+You can read our guide to a MIAM here.

 WHAT IF THE JUDGE THINKS ABOUT THE CASE APPROPRIATES FOR MEDIATION?